Refrigerator - Interior Moisture

 - Doors not closing completely: If the doors do not close completely, warm and/or humid air will collect inside.
 Please check the following:

 - Are there food items that are blocking door closure?
-If so move the larger items off the door, where they can obstruct the door.
+If so, move the larger items off the door bin so they do not obstruct the door closure.